-Italy's Populists win budget battle, but big wars loom in 2019
+Italy's populists win budget battle, but big wars loom in 2019

 You are here

-[ROME] Italy's government survived 2018 -- passing its budget at the eleventh hour -- but don't be surprised if in 2019 the uneasy populist alliance falls apart, ushering an early election.
+ITALY'S government survived 2018 - passing its budget at the eleventh hour - but don't be surprised if in 2019 the uneasy populist alliance falls apart, ushering an early election.

 Ahead lies a year in which deputy premiers Matteo Salvini and Luigi Di Maio, the real powers behind the government, will battle for supremacy while trying to work out how they can deliver on promises of a lower retirement age and welfare benefits when they curtailed the funding earmarked for these pledges.

 They are an odd couple.
-Salvini's anti-migration party is strongest in the business-rich north and Di Maio's anti-establishment Five Star Movement has an electoral base in the depressed south.
+Mr Salvini's anti-migration party is strongest in the business-rich north and Mr Di Maio's anti-establishment Five Star Movement has an electoral base in the depressed south.

 "Salvini and Di Maio are in government together, but they'll be competing against each other ahead of the European Parliamentary elections in May," said Giovanni Orsina, head of the School of Government at Rome's Luiss Guido Carli University.
 "If Salvini does really well in the European vote, he'll be very tempted to try to force a general election."